 Depending on the circumstances surrounding the dog bite, the bitten individual may be entitled to compensation for medical bills, pain and suffering, lost wages and, sometimes, punitive damages.

-There are three kinds of laws used to establish liability in cases of dog bites: common law ("the one-bite rule"), a dog-bite statute, or tort law based on a theory of negligence.
+There are three kinds of laws used to establish liability in cases of dog bites:

 Contact our St. Charles County dog bite injury lawyers at Coyne, Cundiff and Hillemann, PC now!

 There are three main types of liability when it comes to dog bites:

 Common law: This is enforced when the owner had reason to believe that the dog might bite.
 In this case, the dog is allowed "one bite" before the owner would be expected to know that the dog was potentially dangerous.